Crosslinks provides long-term accommodation for people with disabilities. We call our supported accommodation service, “Community Living”.

 You will be invited to become involved in meal planning with your housemates and Support Workers.
 Weekly menus will be developed based on what everyone in the house enjoys eating, people’s specific dietary requirements and nutrition.
 You will also be encouraged to assist the Support Workers in the preparation of meals as it’s a great learning opportunity – and it’s fun!

 Perhaps once a week all the housemates would like to go out for dinner?
 Perhaps you’d like to use the BBQ at each home to have a regular BBQ?
 These are the types of independent-living decisions that you and your housemates can make, with help from your Support Workers.

 Fees and Contributions

 Fees for the cost of living in the home and the delivery of support services vary, depending on your needs and the number of people living in the home.
 The cost of living in the home will be covered by your disability support pension or wages.
 The cost of support services will be based on your NDIS funding.
-It’s all very personalised so please contact us so we can answer all your questions over the phone or at a meeting.
+Please contact us so we can answer all your questions.

 We understand that moving out of home or changing accommodation is a potentially stressful, difficult time.
-It’s not a quick decision and there is a lot of information to consider.
 We want to provide you with all the information you need to make the right decision for you.
 So please, bombard us with questions!
-We are happy to chat on the phone or to arrange a meeting.
-Contact Us
+Call us on 9374 1600 and ask for Community Living or arrange a meeting with us.